 For self-builders new to the process, this Homebuilding & Renovating website page provides some very useful information.

 Unfortunately no, not yet.
-However, we are becoming increasingly involved in Custom Build projects where plots tend to be sold to individual homeowners – please visit our Custom Build page for more details and current projects.
+However, we are becoming increasingly involved in Custom Build projects where serviced plots with Planning Permission tend to be sold to individual homeowners – please visit our Custom Build page for more details and our current projects.

 You may want to contact local estate agents to inform them that you would be interested in vacant land, or properties requiring considerable repair work or in need of demolition.